-When a student takes a LOA from Boston College for mental health reasons, the student is expected to get the appropriate treatment to deal with the condition that led to the leave.
-Before the Associate Dean of Graduate Programs can make a decision regarding readmission, it is required that the student's mental health treatment professional provide sufficient information to Boston College for the purpose of assessing the student's readiness to return and take on the rigors of his/her academic program.
-For more information, please contact Dr. Craig Burns, Director of University Counseling Services at 617-552-3310.
+When a student takes a LOA from Boston College for health reasons, the student is expected to get the appropriate treatment to deal with the condition that led to the leave.
+Before the Associate Dean of Student Services can make a decision regarding readmission, it is required that the student's health treatment professional provide sufficient information to Boston College for the purpose of assessing the student's readiness to return and take on the rigors of their academic program.
+For more information, please contact Dr. Craig Burns, Director of University Counseling Services at 617-552-3310, or Dr. Douglas Comeau, Director of University Health Services and Primary Care Sports Medicine at 617-552-3225 as appropriate.